corrode/corrode.github.io/content/blog/prototyping/index.md

 That's fine!
 Start with *something* and quickly sketch out solutions and gradually add constraints to model the business requirements.
 Don't stop until you find a version that feels just right.
-You know you've found a good abstraction when your types feel like a natural extension of the language. [^2] Try to build up a vocabulary of concepts and own types which describe your system.
+You know you've found a good abstraction when your types "click" with the rest of the code. [^2] Try to build up a vocabulary of concepts and own types which describe your system.

 [^2]: I usually know when I found a good abstraction once I can use all of Rust's features like expression-oriented programming and pattern matching together with my own types.